Vaginal cytology: Estrus

 Estrus is characterized by the presence of all superficial cells, many of which are anuclear (without a nucleus) or have small, pyknotic nuclei, and red blood cells may be present, along with bacteria.
 No neutrophils are seen unless there is inflammation.
-There is usually no mucous in the background.
+There is usually no mucus in the background.

 Diestrus

 In diestrus, superficial cells are replaced by parabasal and intermediate cells within one to two days of onset.
 Neutrophils are increased.
 Red blood cells may be absent or present.
 Bacteria is commonly observed.
 A smear made during late estrus to early diestrus may appear similar to one made in early- or mid-proestrus.

 Anestrus

-The final stage of estrous is anestrus, which is characterized by predominantly non-cornified squamous epithelial cells, such as intermediate or parabasal cells.
+The final stage of the estrous cycle is anestrus, which is characterized by predominantly non-cornified squamous epithelial cells, such as intermediate or parabasal cells.
 The cells are smaller, have basophilic cytoplasm, and large round nuclei.
 There may be some neutrophils, but no red blood cells.
 The overall cellularity is low.